gslin/xuite-urldump/README.md

 ## Submit to Wayback Machine

-You can use [https://github.com/agude/wayback-machine-archiver](Wayback Machine Archiver) to submit them, like:
+You can use [Wayback Machine Archiver](https://github.com/agude/wayback-machine-archiver) to submit them, like:

     cat urls.txt | xargs -t -n1 archiver